dotnet/docfx/docs/designs/dependency-api.md

 1. Convert the xrefTag to xref APIs URL when loading the configuration.
 2. To support the testing feature: use PROD xrefmap when building PPE repository, for server side build, we need to pass the Read access OPBuildUserToken of PROD when building the PPE repository. for local build, we don't need to support this feature.
-3. Refine the xref configuration schema.
+3. Refine the xrefmap model in docfx to support cyclically restore.

-open question: blob SAS token expiry

 ## Metadata validation Rules